-Speech and Language for children in EYFS/ Y1 remains a main focus for 2023/24 to ensure children achieve GLDs by the end of the Foundation Stage and receive extra support in KS1 where appropriate.
+Speech and Language for children in EYFS/ Y1 remains a main focus for 2024/2025 to ensure children achieve GLDs by the end of the Foundation Stage .

 Externally provided programmes

 Please include the names of any non-DfE programmes that you purchased in the previous academic year.
 This will help the Department for Education identify which ones are popular in England